2024 Symposium Field Trip Program

 Field Trips are such a wonderful way to have a hands-on learning experience.
-The ANZIF Organising Committee have put together multiple options.
+The 2024 Forestry Australia Symposium Organising Committee are working hard to confirm the field trip itineraries for a series of interesting and engaging day trip options.

 More detailed information and an itinerary for each Field Trip will be available soon.